Buscot Park: Architecture

 The construction of Buscot Park was begun in 1780, for Edward Loveden Loveden, whose family had owned land adjacent to the site since 1557.
 The land upon which he chose to build the house itself was owned by the neighbouring Throckmorton estate.
 Loveden Loveden did not acquire ownership of the land upon which his house was built until 1788.
 The architect is unknown, and it is likely that Loveden himself had a hand in the design.
 Loveden is known to have employed James Darley at this time; a little-known architect, described by a contemporary as "able and experienced."
 The names of other far more eminent architects have been mentioned in connection with Buscot, including that of Robert Adam, but there is no documented evidence that any of these architects worked on the house; it therefore seems likely their involvement is apocryphal.
 It is known that James Paine supplied fireplaces and advised on the building costs, but the general design of the mansion is unsophisticated and not in character with Paine's work, making it unlikely that his involvement was major.

 The house is constructed of local stone and materials with Portland stone adornments.
 The roof is of Westmorland slate.
 Some of the building materials were bought second-hand, following demolitions and alterations to Kempsford House, Gloucestershire, and Charlton House.
 Whoever the architect was, the design fails to follow the strict dictates of either the Palladian style, which was passing from fashion, or those of the neoclassical style, which had been becoming popular in England from the late 1760s.
 Christopher Hussey, writing in 1940, opined that "The architect owed much to Robert Adam and the pattern books of the admirable tradesmen of the day."

-Unusually for a house of this period, the house has neither portico nor pilasters to break the austerity of the facade.
+Unusually for a house of this period, the house has neither portico nor pilasters to break the austerity of the façade.
 Contemporary drawings show that the principal and central entrance originally had a segmented pediment, a motif of the Baroque, long out of fashion by the 1780s.
 This entrance, like the principal reception rooms, was placed in the first floor, on a piano nobile in Palladian style, leaving the ground floor free for the domestic and estate offices and service rooms.
 However, in neoclassical style, above the principal floor is a second floor, its windows having equal value to those below, indicating that here were principal bedrooms rather than secondary and servants' rooms, as would have been the case in a Palladian or Baroque design.